VIDEO AND PHONE SESSIONS AVAILABLE

 You may want to let your child know that going for therapy doesn’t mean that something is ‘wrong’ with them or that they’re ‘crazy’.
 It’s simply a valuable opportunity to learn new skills – like riding a bike or learning to swim – that will help them feel better and more confident.

-In addition, it’s important to make your tween or teen feel like they have a choice and some control over therapy.
-I recommend letting your child meet with a couple of therapists from your vetted list so that they can decide who makes them feel most comfortable.
+In addition, it’s important to make your teen feel like they have a choice and some control over therapy.
+I recommend letting your teen meet with a couple of therapists from your vetted list so that they can decide who makes them feel most comfortable.

-What is your perspective on medication for tweens and teens?
+What is your perspective on medication for teens?

 I view medication as one option in a toolkit filled with many tools.
 When used wisely and in the right circumstances, medication can be a very effective temporary solution to help a child get from point A to B.